3410/7100 – Code of Conduct Part 1

 - Provide a place for study and ensure homework assignments are completed.

-All Staff
+Non-Instructional Staff

-All district staff are expected to:
+All district non-instructional staff are expected to:

-- Build good relationships with administration, teachers, parents, and children.
+- Build good relationships with administration, teachers, parents and children.

 - Know school policies and rules and assist in enforcing them in a fair and consistent manner.

-Coaches and Extra-Curricular Advisors
+Interscholastic Coaches and Extra-Curricular Advisors

-All district interscholastic coaches and extra-curricular advisors are expected to:
+All district interscholastic coaches and Extra-Curricular Advisors are expected to:

 - Create a practice/game environment that is conducive to learning.